fernandobnog/ai_commit_review/README.md

    - **AI Assistance:** Generates a commit message based on the staged changes.
    - **Manual Entry:** Allows you to write your own commit message.
 7. **Edit Commit Message:** Opens your default editor to finalize the commit message.
+8. **Cancel Commit:** Ask if you want to cancel the commit and perform a soft reset.
-8. **Push to Remote:** Optionally pushes the commit to the remote repository.
+9. **Push to Remote:** Optionally pushes the commit to the remote repository.

 ### Show Help